 “Our greatest fear in life should not be of failure, but of succeeding in life at things that don’t really matter.” –Francis Chan

-The Big Idea: In the midst of COVID19, many of our normal avenues to happiness have been cut off.
-This has created an unexpected opportunity to pause and reflect on what makes life worth living.
-Whether you lead a business, a team, or a family—understanding the research on happiness is vitally important for leadership, and a life well-lived.
+The Big Idea: Whether you lead a business, a team, or a family—understanding the research on happiness is vitally important for leadership, and a life well-lived.

 Most of you have probably heard of Warner Brothers studios—led by cinema super-mogul Jack Warner.
 What you may not know is that although he became wildly rich, he died alone, leaving a trail of broken relationships.